skeeJay/workforce-data-initiative/data_consumer_use_cases.md

 ## Developers/Products
 N.B.
 There are 3 key repeated "API calls" that satisfy each of these use cases.

-As a job hunting product like LinkedIn, I want to build our prototype application that helps a user specify their career goals, so that I can tell them: what careers nearby make that target salary, what skills the user needs to qualify for that career, what training is available nearby, and what wages others taking those trainings have experienced.
+As a job hunting product, I want to build our prototype application that helps a user specify their career goals, so that I can tell them: what careers nearby make that target salary, what skills the user needs to qualify for that career, what training is available nearby, and what wages others taking those trainings have experienced.
 * I need to pull **training listings** with mapped *associated skills* in the O*NET taxonomy.
 * I need to pull **individuals that have taken trainings** and their resulting *wages/outcomes*.
 * I need to pull **job listings** with accompanying *O•NET code* and *wage*.